L\'evy Langevin Monte Carlo for sampling from heavy-tailed target distributions: Auxiliary results and proofs

-In a final step, a close look to the proofs of Theorem \ref{recurrence subexp} and Theorem \ref{recurrence reg var half line} reveals that Condition \ref{recurrence condition} is in fact fulfilled with a particular function $g=h$, which amounts to Condition \ref{exp recurrence condition} being true for $X$.
-In particular, this holds since our estimate remains true by substitution $d\mathds{1}_C$ with $d$.
-This finishes the proof. \end{proof}
+In a final step, a close look to the proof of Theorem \ref{sampling} reveals that Condition \ref{recurrence condition} is in fact fulfilled with the particular function $g=h$, which amounts to Condition \ref{exp recurrence condition} being true for $X$.
+In particular, this holds since our estimate remains true by substitution $d\mathds{1}_C$ with $d$. \end{proof}